coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 2. In your terminal, run `npm run dev`, which will run the `app.js` code, which is set up to work with the SocketMode and hot-reload your code.
 3. You can now change your bot behavior with a live result.
 4. When you are satisfied with your `app.js` code, update your `lambdaApp.js` code so it's working the same way.
-Make sure to follow the next section to make sure it will be deployed properly.
+Make sure to follow the next section to deploy it properly.

 ### Updating the lambdaApp code from the app.js code
 When you are satisfied with your `app.js` changes, you will need to move those changes to the `lambdaApp.js` so the lambda uses it.
 There is some difference between the `app.js` file and the `lambdaApp.js` that requires to stay untouched